GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 !!!
 Note
     To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
 It is advisable to apply this customization **before** credentials are enrolled.

+!!!
+Note
+A casa installation has a 30 day trial period after which you need a license file for casa to work properly.
+Please follow the steps listed [here](create-licenses.md) to obtain a license file